AndreasSchachner/AndreasSchachner.github.io/_research_avenues/datasciencefundphys.md

 <div style="width: 750px;">
    <p align="justify">

-    Among others, I will extensively explore the set of Calabi-Yau hypersurfaces in the Kreuzer-Skarke database \cite{Kreuzer:2000xy} using the \texttt{CYTools} software package \cite{Demirtas:2020dbm}.
-    For instance, we favor compact geometries that are capable of hosting realistic particle phenomenologies \cite{Cicoli:2021dhg} and whose string spectra satisfy bounds from black hole superradiance \cite{Mehta:2021pwf}.
-    However, the issue of efficiently finding geometries and backgrounds for viable string vacua remains largely unexplored.
-    Here, I will develop innovative strategies to obtaining orientifold and D-brane configurations with vanishing tadpoles as well as suitable divisor structures with sufficiently many invariant rigid divisors supporting non-perturbative effects for moduli stabilization.
+    Among others, I explore the set of Calabi-Yau hypersurfaces in the <a href="http://hep.itp.tuwien.ac.at/~kreuzer/CY/" target="_blank"><i>Kreuzer-Skarke database</i></a> using the <a href="https://cytools.liammcallistergroup.com" target="_blank"><i>CYTools</i></a> software package.
+For instance, we favor compact geometries that are capable of hosting realistic particle phenomenologies and whose string spectra satisfy bounds from black hole superradiance.
+However, the issue of efficiently finding background geometries for viable N=1 string compactifications remains largely unexplored.
+Here, I am interested in developing innovative strategies to obtaining orientifold and D-brane configurations of maximal D3-charge as well as suitable divisor structures with sufficiently many invariant rigid divisors supporting non-perturbative effects for moduli stabilisation.
     </p>
 </div>
 <br>